silnrsi/grcompiler/README.md

 #### Windows specific details

 TIPS:
-- After generating the project files and optionally doing inital building and testing (above), the easiest way for Visual Studio developers to proceed is to open the `grcompiler.sln` file that cmake generates.
+- After generating the project files and optionally doing initial building and testing (above), the easiest way for Visual Studio developers to proceed is to open the `grcompiler.sln` file that cmake generates.